Technology / Networking

 Often, that information comes from the ISP (Internet Service Provider).
 Businesses will typically choose to have a static IP address assigned to them from their ISP.

 This is done for stability reasons.
-In a dynamic environment, the external IP address of a network can be changed by the ISP.
-If your business hosts something like a VPN, though, that could be an issue.
-Static IP addresses keep network configurations static for things like VPNs or DNS entries.
+In a dynamic environment, the ISP can change a network's external IP address.
+If your business hosts a VPN, though, that could be an issue.
+Static IP addresses keep network configurations static for VPNs or DNS entries.

 This is in stark contrast to the typical consumer-grade ISP connection.
 In these cases, the ISP will always use DHCP to assign a network address to consumer customers.
 But, of course, a business can use DHCP addresses, too.
 This is more common with small and medium-sized companies that may not need to host services that depend on a static IP address.

-Cisco routers can be configured to use DHCP instead of being assigned a static IP address, too.
-To do that, add ‘dhcp’ instead of the IP address and subnet mask to the ‘IP address’ command in the console in a Cisco router.
+Cisco routers can also be configured to use DHCP instead of being assigned a static IP address.
+To do that, add ‘DHCP’ instead of the IP address and subnet mask to the ‘IP address’ command in the console in Cisco routes, like this:

 Ip address DHCP